-The 2 metre max method shows a very good correlation between the sound power level (LwA) issued by motorcycles in full acceleration, and the maximum sound pressure levels measured at proximity of the same motorcycles, with engines stopped and quickly taken to their maximum rotational speeds.
+The 2 metre max method shows a very good correlation between the sound power level (LwA) issued by motorcycles in full acceleration, and the maximum sound pressure levels measured at proximity of the same motorcycles, with engines at idle and quickly taken to their maximum rotational speeds.

 The technical specifications and the resources to initiate the application of this new method, for the use of the technical stewards and officials are mentioned in Art.
 79.01 of these Technical Regulations.
-This article will detail the "2metre max" method, the sound levels, the indispensable tools, but also the tolerances applied in 2010 - use of the old method as default, etc.)
+This article will detail the "2metre max" method, the sound levels, the indispensable tools.

-Only the sound levels measured with the '2 meter max' method will be considered by the technical stewards and the jury of the event to decide whether the motorcycle is in conformity with the maximum sound levels authorised.
+Only the sound levels measured with the '2 meter max' method will be considered by the technical stewards and by the Race Direction/Jury of the event to decide whether the motorcycle is in conformity with the maximum sound levels authorized.